l3cube-pune/indic-nlp/README.md

 # L3Cube-IndicNLP
 The L3Cube's IndicNLP project is an effort to improve NLP resources for Indic languages.
+We have created monolingual BERT models for 10 Indic languages.
+We have also released monolingual and multilingual (cross-lingual) Sentence BERT models.
+These models provide state-of-the-art results on downstream tasks.

 ### Monolingual BERT models for Indic languages
 More details about these models can be found in <a href="https://arxiv.org/abs/2211.11418"> paper </a>